-Anthony was the bass clarinetist for the Roswell Symphony Orchestra (Roswell, NM) for their 2014-2016 seasons and the Southwest Symphony (Hobbs, NM) for their 2014 season.
-He most recently became clarinetist/bass clarinetist for the Composers of Oregon Chamber Orchestra under the direction of Brian McWhorter.
-He premiered 9 new works with the ensemble in May of 2019.
-At UO, Anthony was principal clarinetist of the University Symphony Orchestra for the 2018-19 academic year.
+Prior to moving to Eugene, OR, Anthony wserved as bass clarinetist for the Roswell Symphony Orchestra (Roswell, NM) for their 2014-2016 seasons and the Southwest Symphony (Hobbs, NM) for their 2014 season.
+He also served as the clarinetist/bass clarinetist for the Composers of Oregon Chamber Orchestra, under the direction of Brian McWhorter; Dr. Aguayo premiered nine new works with the ensemble in May of 2019.
+He also performed as a clarinetist with the Pacific Artists Collective, a Eugene based chamber orchestra.
+At the University of Oregon, Anthony was principal clarinetist of the University Symphony Orchestra for the 2018-19 academic year.
 While in Fort Collins, CO, he was the Eb clarinetist of the Colorado State University Wind Symphony and Symphony Orchestra, under the batons of Dr. Rebecca Phillips and Maestro Wes Kenney, respectively.
-He was also a member the CSU Graduate Clarinet Quartet, which performed regularly at the University and throughout the Northern Colorado community.
+He was also a member of the CSU Graduate Clarinet Quartet, which performed regularly at the university and throughout the Northern Colorado community.
 The ensemble premiered many new works for clarinet quartet.
 He has also been a member of ensembles that have premiered works by John Mackey, Franklin Piland, Mark Dal Porto, James David, and Julie Giroux.
 He can be heard as an ensemble clarinetist on two albums: (Redacted) (2013) and Of Blood and Stone (2015), both of which can be found in the Naxos Music Library.